O'Higgins family: Loss of status and migration

 By 1654, the O'Higgins family had all their Irish estates confiscated by Oliver Cromwell due to their refusal to submit to the Parliamentarians.
 While some members of the family remained in Sligo as tenants on their former lands, others migrated to Spain where they achieved high offices in service to the Spanish Crown.
 The O'Higgins of Ballynary migrated to Summerhill, County Meath where they lived at Clondoogan and Agher and worked for the Langford family of Summerhill House.

-In 1751, one of their number Ambrose O'Higgins left Summerhill for Cadiz, Spain from where he went to Peru and Chile; he eventually Hispanicized his name to Ambrosio.
+In 1751, one of their number Ambrose O'Higgins left Summerhill for Cádiz, Spain from where he went to Peru and Chile; he eventually Hispanicized his name to Ambrosio.
 In 1788 he became Royal Governor of Chile.
 He was ennobled by King Charles IV of Spain initially in 1795 as Barón de Ballinar and again in 1796 when he was raised to Marquess of Osorno.
-His son, Bernardo O'Higgins was a leader of the Chilean Patriots in Chile's war of independence and a leading military officer in the Army of the Andes; Bernardo became the first Supreme Director of Chile in 1818.
+His son, Bernardo O'Higgins was a leader of the Chilean Patriots in the Chilean War of Independence and a leading military officer in the Army of the Andes; Bernardo became the second Supreme Director of Chile in 1817.
 His son Pedro Demetrio O'Higgins Puga (1818–1868) was an entrepreneur who also served as a politician.
 Ambrose O'Higgins' brother, William (who Hispanicized his name to Guillermo) served as a captain in the Spanish Army and colonial administrator in Paraguay.

 The Ballynary line of the O'Higgins family continued at Summerhill in County Meath until 1947.

-Sir John Higgins Bt of Monteige, kinsman to the O'Higgins of Ballynary, was knighted and ennobled by (soi-disant) King James III in 1724 in return for his services to France.
+Sir John Higgins Bt of Monteige, kinsman to the O'Higgins of Ballynary, was knighted and ennobled by James Francis Edward Stuart in 1724 in return for his services to France.
 He was senior physician to the King of Spain.
 His cousin Don Esteban de Iguiño (Stephen Higgins) was a General in the Spanish Colonial Army in the Philippines.